GridProtectionAlliance/go2cs/docs/ConversionStrategies.md

 Go supports two kinds of [type aliasing](https://go101.org/article/type-system-overview.html#type-definition), these are a "type definition" and a "type alias declaration".

 ### Type Definitions
 For Go "type definitions" the aliased type becomes a new, distinct type, however the new type and the base type are said to share the same [underlying type](https://go101.org/article/type-system-overview.html#underlying-type).
 Since converted code is using structs, which do not allow for inheritance, and aliased type and all base types are considered equivalent, the conversion tool will need to define implicit conversion operators for all these types.
-This means defining implicit conversion operators for the alias type for all underlying types down to built-in or unnamed (non-defined) type.
+This means defining implicit conversion operators for the alias type and for all underlying types down to the built-in or unnamed (non-defined) type.
 The implicit operators will allow for interchangeably using aliased type and its base types while maintaining type distinction.

 Also derived types will need to expose all properties of original type.
 Ideally new type will declare an "instance" of original type as a private property and just re-expose values.
 In the case of built-in types, e.g., [`slice`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/slice.cs) - each of the primary functions will need to implemented.
-Currently build-in types like [`slice`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/slice.cs) have an associated .NET interface defined, e.g., [`ISlice`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/slice.cs#L41) that can be implemented for this purpose - this way the new type definition will still be a distinct type but still act like the built-in base type.
+Currently built-in types like [`slice`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/slice.cs) have an associated .NET interface defined, e.g., [`ISlice`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/slice.cs#L41) that can be implemented for this purpose - this way the new type definition will still be a distinct type but operate like the built-in base type.

-Note that aliased types operate similarly to type embedding when it comes to extension method function receivers, i.e., aliased type supports the extension methods of the base types.
-Like with embedded types this is more tricky in C# because of duck-implemented interfaces (see [interface strategies](#interfaces)), but the solution is the same, i.e., creating proxy extension functions for the aliased type for all underlying type extensions.
+Note that aliased types operate similarly to type embedding when it comes to extension method function receivers, i.e., the aliased type supports the extension methods of the base types.
+Like with embedded types this is more tricky in C# because of duck-implemented interfaces (see [interface strategies](#interfaces)), but the solution is the same, i.e., creating proxy extension functions for the aliased type for each of the underlying type extensions.

 ### Type Alias Declarations
 For Go "type alias declarations" generally <sup>[[1](#ref1)]</sup> matches aliasing in C# implemented with the `using` keyword, for example, the following Go and C# code are equivalent: